wyh136/SophiaTX-Network/README.md

 >     $ make -j -l 3.0
 >     $ make install

-By this time you should have Decent files installed at `~/dev/DECENTfoundation/DECENT-Network-build/artifacts/prefix` directory.
-You can specify any other custom install prefix for `cmake` during the initial configuration, for example, by adding `-D CMAKE_INSTALL_PREFIX=~/dev/DECENTfoundation/DECENT-Network-prefix` to the command line.
+By this time you should have SophiaTX files installed at `~/dev/SophiaTX/SophiaTX-Network-build/artifacts/prefix` directory.
+You can specify any other custom install prefix for `cmake` during the initial configuration, for example, by adding `-D CMAKE_INSTALL_PREFIX=~/dev/SophiaTX/SophiaTX-Network-prefix` to the command line.

-You can use any path instead of `~/dev/DECENTfoundation` in the steps above.
+You can use any path instead of `~/dev/SophiaTX` in the steps above.

 You can use Xcode, or any other CMake generator, and then, if it is an IDE generator, instead of building and installing via `cmake` in terminal, open the generated project/solution file in the corresponding IDE and perform `ALL_BUILD` and `INSTALL` (or `install`) actions from there.

-### Installing prerequisites, obtaining the sources, building, and installing Decent in Windows
+### Installing prerequisites, obtaining the sources, building, and installing SophiaTX in Windows

 TODO

-Starting Decent
+Starting SophiaTX
 ---------------

-> In the commands below, change `~/dev/DECENTfoundation/DECENT-Network-build/artifacts/prefix` to `~/dev/DECENTfoundation/DECENT-Network-prefix` or to any other install location, that you specified during initial configuration.
+> In the commands below, change `~/dev/SophiaTX/SophiaTX-Network-build/artifacts/prefix` to `~/dev/SophiaTX/SophiaTX-Network-prefix` or to any other install location, that you specified during initial configuration.

 On first run `decentd` will create `.decent` in the home directory, if doesn't exist already.

-    $ ~/dev/DECENTfoundation/DECENT-Network-build/artifacts/prefix/bin/decentd
+    $ ~/dev/SophiaTX/SophiaTX-Network-build/artifacts/prefix/bin/decentd

 Optionally, now press Ctrl-C to stop `decentd`.
 You can edit configuration in `~/.decent/data/decentd/config.ini`.

-Then, run the decent daemon again:
+Then, run the SophiaTX daemon again:

-    $ ~/dev/DECENTfoundation/DECENT-Network-build/artifacts/prefix/bin/decentd
+    $ ~/dev/SophiaTX/SophiaTX-Network-build/artifacts/prefix/bin/decentd

-This will launch the decent daemon node with the default genesis.
+This will launch the SophiaTX daemon node with the default genesis.

 Then, in a separate console, start the command-line wallet by executing:

-    $ cd ~/dev/DECENTfoundation/DECENT-Network-working-dir
+    $ cd ~/dev/SophiaTX/SophiaTX-Network-working-dir
-    $ ~/dev/DECENTfoundation/DECENT-Network-build/artifacts/prefix/bin/cli_wallet
+    $ ~/dev/SophiaTX/SophiaTX-Network-build/artifacts/prefix/bin/cli_wallet

 To set your initial password to `mypassword`, execute: